 21 Dec 2010

 It is a nightmarish holiday season for European travelers.
 A high-octane storm blanketed areas of Europe during the peak of the holiday shopping and travel season.
-Huffington Post reports that Britain, Germany, France, Spain, the Netherlands and Denmark have shut down runways and posted cancellations or delays on many flights.
+Huffington Post reports that Britain, nurse Germany, France, Spain, the Netherlands and Denmark have shut down runways and posted cancellations or delays on many flights.

 Scenarios like this can be so stressful for travelers.
 Stranded for hours and sometimes days, makes packing for the unknown challenging.
 What do travelers need?
 Matt Gross, author of the The New York Times blog, The Frugal Traveler believes travelers need to lighten up – “Waste is the antithesis of frugality, and unnecessary belongings can make travel more difficult than it already is.”

 1. Something that takes up very little space.

 2. Something that would be a breeze to get through the scrutiny of airport security.

 3. Something easy to carry.

 When I asked a master adventure traveler, and the author of Black Smoke, Margaret De Wys what she always takes with her when she travels, her response was, “A journal to write in.”

 Giving a handmade journal is a thoughtful personalized gift that can be used for the culmination of an eco-globetrotting trip to save the world, or a place to store the utterances and frustrations of a day spent in an airport during a snowstorm.

 Here is a photo journal tutorial from Photojojo (a fabulous resource).
 It can be made using sugarcane fiber, reclaimed or recycled paper, with inner pockets for storing maps, scraps of fabrics, coins and mementos.
 I like that the spine opens flat for drawing and writing across the pages.